rohitdasari0424/rohitdasari0424.github.io/docs/go-to-position.md

         double targetPos = Math.sqrt(Math.pow(targetPoint.x, 2) - Math.pow(targetPoint.y,2));

         // The driveController controller is just an instance of the PID Controller class for displacement
-        // Pass in current position as the robot x and target position as the targetPoint.x double movement_drive = driveController.getOutput(currPos , targetPos);
+        // Pass in current position as currPos and target position as targetPos double movement_drive = driveController.getOutput(currPos , targetPos);

         // The turnController is just an instance of the PID Controller class for moving in the y direction